finagle/finagle.github.io/source/blog/2018-11-13-release-notes.md

 post_author:
   display_name: Dave Rusek
   twitter: davidjrusek
-tags: tags: Releases, Finagle, Finatra, Util, Scrooge, TwitterServer
+tags: Releases, Finagle, Finatra, Util, Scrooge, TwitterServer
 ---

+Halloween has come and gone and it's already snowing here in the Rockies.
+Time to cuddle up with a warm compiler and check out the new edition of Twitter's open source libraries!

 ### [Finagle](https://github.com/twitter/finagle/) ###